 Excerpts from Octopus - still used as the encore.
 It was sometimes preceded by a short instrumental blues jam.

 Mountain Time - This was frequently used as a second encore.

 During performances on this tour, the band again utilized the neon "giant's head" that had been damaged once or twice during the early 1977 tour.
 Evidently, repairs had again brought it back to workable condition.
 Other new stage gimmicks were also put into play for this tour.
 One of the band's roadies, possibly the keyboard roadie, would don a rubbery Gentle Giant mask and walk around on stage, carrying a liquor jug.
 He supposedly also appeared behind John Weathers at one point, most likely and appropriately during the drum solo in The Face.
-It's also known that a film that made use of the same type of mask was shown during concerts at some point.
-In this film, made by a friend of Ray's, and now included as a bonus feature in the SCRAPING THE BARREL boxset, someone wearing the mask would appear to poke his head through a curtain and look down while pointing his finger.
-This film was also projected directly behind John, so as to make it appear that the mythical Giant was watching the drummer.
-The face would also turn and was timed so as to appear to stare at different band members at specific appropriate times.
-It’s believed this gimmick was used during this tour, though some evidence indicates it was also used in early 1977 and perhaps even earlier.
-It’s been said that, on this tour, the screens would turn blue during On Reflection and lights would twinkle around these screens, as also happened during the drum bash.
+It's believed, though not certain, that the rear projected closeup film of the same type of mask, first employed in early 1977, was again used on this tour.
+It’s been said that, on this tour, the movie screens would turn blue during On Reflection and lights would twinkle around these screens.
 According to one of the roadies at the time, the band’s projectionist left at some point during this tour, unfortunately bringing to an end their use of rear projection.

 Offenbach - includes roadie in rubber Giant mask behind screen Oct.
 3, 1977